 - a.
-For beef trim/raw ground beef components, raw ground beef and raw beef/pork or poultry mixes: prepare in a sterile strainer bag a single sample in enrichment broth with a 1:4 dilution (one portion of product in three portions of enrichment broth), e.g., 325 ± 32.5 g sample with 975 ± 19.5 ml mTSB broth.
+For beef trim/raw ground beef components, raw ground beef and raw beef/pork or poultry mixes: prepare in a sterile strainer bag a single sample in enrichment broth with a 1:4 dilution (one portion of product in three portions of enrichment broth), e.g., 325 ± 32.5 g sample with 975 ± 19.5 mL mTSB broth.
 Pummel, blend, or hand massage until clumps are dispersed. - b.
 For N60 trim samples, sixty pieces of raw beef trim are utilized to prepare a sample.
 If the beef trim pieces are overweight, two sub-samples may be needed to process the sample.
-Using the sixty trim pieces, prepare a single 325 ± 32.5 g sample with 975 ± 19.5 ml mTSB broth.
+Using the sixty trim pieces, prepare a single 325 ± 32.5 g sample with 975 ± 19.5 mL mTSB broth.
 If raw beef trim remains after the first sample, use remaining meat to prepare a second sub-sample weighing a minimum of 65 ± 2 g and maximum of 325 ± 32.5 g.
 The final weight of this second sub-sample must be ≥ 63 g and ≤ 357.5 g.
-Enrich the second sub-sample at the same 1:4 dilution (one portion of product in three portions of enrichment broth). - c.
-For environmental and carcass sponges with 10 ml of buffer, add 50 ± 5 ml of mTSB broth.
-For carcass sponges containing more buffer, use a 1:6 ratio of mTSB (for example, a sponge with 25 ml of buffer will use 125 ml of enrichment broth) to each sponge sample.
+Enrich the second sub-sample at the same 1:4 dilution (one portion of product in three portions of enrichment broth).
+Pummel, blend, or hand massage until clumps are dispersed. - c.
+For environmental and carcass sponges with 10 mL of buffer, add 50 ± 5 mL of mTSB broth.
+For carcass sponges containing more buffer, use a 1:6 ratio of mTSB (for example, a sponge with 25 mL of buffer will use 125 mL of enrichment broth) to each sponge sample.
 Pummel, blend, or hand massage until well mixed. - d.
-Incubate all bags (static) with their contents for 15 to 24 h at $42 \pm 1^{\circ}$ C for mTSB.
+For cloth samples pre-moistened with 25 mL of buffer, tare the balance with a dry cloth then bring total volume of sample up to 200 ± 4 mL with mTSB for enrichment.
+Aseptically manipulate the cloth to ensure it is submerged into the mTSB before stomaching and incubation. - e.
+Incubate all bags (static) with their contents for 15 to 24 hr. at $42 \pm 1^{\circ}$ C for mTSB.
 Include a positive and uninoculated medium control for each group of samples tested.